 Khao Yai

 Famous UNESCO national park close to Bangkok.
-The park is already situated a bit down in Central Thailand but I thought it is still worth to mention it.
-I really can’t blame the popularity of it as nature here is really one of the kind.
-There is surprisingly a lot of wildlife roaming around the forests or even main asphalt roads that lead through the park.
-You can see a lot of animals on a regular basis.
-As it is so South, it already has signs of lush tropical rainforest vegetation.
-It is also quite a popular place for locals, which have a strange passion for camping.
-During my visit one of the camping grounds was full of Thai local people setting up tents, BBQs and even TVs; it was a bit messy.
+Although the park is located in Central Thailand, it still merits mention.
+The unique nature of this park undoubtedly contributes to its popularity.
+Surprisingly, there is a lot of wildlife roaming around the forests and main asphalt roads that lead through the park.
+You can regularly spot a variety of animals roaming around the park.
+Given its southern location, it already exhibits signs of lush tropical rainforest vegetation.
+Locals, who have a peculiar passion for camping, make it a popular destination.
+During my visit, one of the camping grounds was crowded with Thai locals setting up tents, BBQs, and even TVs, creating a somewhat messy atmosphere.
 There are many walking paths and interest points to explore.
 Your experience really depends on which area of the park you find yourself in.
-Many locations can get really busy and crowded but there are also many where you can find peace, feel alone in the wild and even observe animals.
-One great hiking trail goes from Lam Ta Khong camping ground towards the famous Haew Su Wat waterfall, passing over Pha Kluai Mai Waterfall where you follow a river through a beautiful, lush forest.
+There are many locations where you can find peace, feel alone in the wild, and even observe animals.
+One great hiking trail goes from Lam Ta Khong camping ground towards the famous Haew Su Wat waterfall, passing over Pha Kluai Mai Waterfall, where you follow a river through a beautiful, lush forest.

 Entrance fee: Yes